-Boroughbridge is a thriving small market town conveniently located just 16 miles northwest of York, and 30 minutes from Leeds and Harrogate.
+Boroughbridge is a thriving small market town in North Yorkshire, UK.
 Boasting ancient monuments, a picturesque marketplace, wonderful walks, and picture-perfect neighbouring Aldborough, with a Roman fort and village stocks, Boroughbridge is the perfect place for discerning travellers to visit on a day trip from York.

 Pretty Boroughbridge is an unspoiled off-the-beaten-path gem.
 It has a High Street buzzing with inviting cafes, shops, pubs, and restaurants, and over a thousand years of history for you to explore.

 Boroughbridge is located in a very scenic part of England, blessed with gentle hills that make this area inviting for walkers and cyclists alike.
 Anyone who loves the sight of old English towns should visit Boroughbridge

 Tucked away in deepest North Yorkshire, Boroughbridge is almost exactly halfway between London and Edinburgh, making it a popular location for drivers making a journey along the A1 motorway that links these two great British cities.

 How to Get to Boroughbridge on a Day Trip From York